What People Say

 Napa Valley Youth Advocacy Center

 Dr. Arlene Taylor made several presentations at our "It Is Written Oceania" Partnership Weekend held at the Mercure Gold Coast, Queensland, AU.
-She also filmed three television programs with Gary Kent, Speaker-Director for "It is Written Oceania."
+She also filmed multiple programs with Gary Kent, Speaker-Director for "The Incredible Journey."
 An amazing presenter, with an ability to keep us alert and thinking during her presentations, Dr. Taylor’s wealth of knowledge about the brain and male-female differences—presented with practical applications and her dry humor— were very much enjoyed and appreciated by all the partner-attendees.

 Dr. Taylor’s presentations on the brain never fail to enlighten and entertain.
 She has the remarkable ability to take complex brain research and medical terminology and make it simple, understandable, memorable, and applicable to daily life.
 She constantly updates her information to provide the latest in cutting-edge knowledge about the brain.
 Her pace of delivery is just right.
 Her demeanor and presentation style generate laughter, poignancy, and openness.
 Because of the tone Taylor sets, the atmosphere that she creates for those in attendance is very positive.
 After having giving seminars for two years in a row, she now has developed a following who look forward to her annual lecture series.

 —David H. Lowe MD - Specializes in Pediatrics